Frequently Asked Questions

 What does the final design look like?

-Our art consultant, Rebecca Carbin, our expert Steering Committee and an appointed jury will launch a professional art competition Autumn 2018 to develop our artist team and final design in compliance with the City of Toronto’s Public Art and Monuments Donation Policy.
+Our art consultant, Rebecca Carbin, our expert Steering Committee, and an appointed jury ran a national art competition in Autumn 2018.
+Alongside our community consultations, we selected our artist team and final design in compliance with the City of Toronto’s Public Art and Monuments Donation Policy.

 How do I get involved?